Gearing up for spooky season, Youngstown Parks and Rec looking for community’s help

 Right now, leaders with the department say they are in need of candy, pumpkins, snacks, volunteers and vendors.

-This is an event where families can dress up in fun costumes, walk the tail and collect candy and other goodies along the way.
+This is an event where families can dress up in fun costumes, walk the trail and collect candy and other goodies along the way.

 Vendors may bring their own table, tent, friendly decorations and treats.
 You will have your own spot along the trail.

 The Trail of Treats will be held on Thursday, October 28 on the Wick Park walking trail.
-It’s from 5 to 7 p.m.
+It’s from 5-7 p.m.

 If you are interested in being a vendor, call Youngstown Parks and Rec at 330-742-8711.
 The vendor deadline is October 25.